What is a pre-pack administration?

 One of the biggest benefits of pre-packs is that there is the opportunity for staff to remain employed at the new company.
 The new company must honour employee contracts as part of the company sale.
 These pre-pack administration employee rights help to limit financial losses and lower stress for employees.

-There is a lot to think about when it comes to a pre-pack.
-Please feel free to contact us for any guidance and support.
-The team at 1st Business Rescue are happy to provide honest and confidential advice based on your personal circumstances and the liquidation process.
+There is a lot to consider when it comes to a pre-pack.
+Please feel free to contact us for guidance and support.
+The team at 1st Business Rescue is happy to provide honest and confidential advice based on your personal circumstances and the liquidation process.

 Pre-Pack Administration FAQs